 The notifications in Activity are now more personalised to you - they'll let you know if you're close to an achievement, for example.
 And there's 'smart coaching', which again is personalised to you.
 This will offer monthly challenges, based on your history and activity records.

 There's a cool new sparkly animation to celebrate filling your rings in Activity (it looks nice, but may pall after a few months...), and a change to the way pool swim workouts work.
-Apple says that taking a rest at one end of the pool will automatically be detected and be marked as the end of one set of laps and the beginning of another - handy for accurate timings.
+Apple says that taking a rest at one end of the pool will automatically be detected and marked as the end of one set of laps and the beginning of another - handy for accurate timings.

 We're really pleased to see Apple implement two-way data exchange with gym equipment.
 (The hopeless inaccuracy of treadmill-based workouts has long been an annoyance - when a device with a more accurate record is right there!)

-You simply need to tap the NFC tag to connect your watch with the gym equipment - although obviously you'll need to find a gym that supports it first.
+You simply need to tap the NFC tag to connect your watch with the gym equipment, although obviously you'll need to find a gym that supports it first.
 This is likely to take a while to filter out into the world outside California, we'd guess.

 There's a new High Intensity Interval Training workout, which is great to hear.
-This is a demanding and highly effective form of workout that uses your heart rate to push you to your limits - we really enjoyed using this with the Moov HR Sweat activity tracker.
+This is a demanding and highly effective form of workout that uses heart rate measurements to push you to your limits - we really enjoyed using this with the Moov HR Sweat activity tracker.